Predation problem: Environmental ethics

 In 1984, the British ecologist Felicity A. Huntingford published "Some ethical issues raised by studies of predation and aggression", in which she discusses ethical issues and implications regarding the staging of artificial encounters for studies of predator-prey interactions.

-In the context of ecology, predation is considered to play a crucial and necessary role in ecosystems.
+In the context of ecology, predation is widely regarded as playing an important and necessary role in ecosystems.
 This has led some writers, such as Michael Pollan, to reject predation as being a moral problem at all, stating "predation is not a matter of morality or politics; it, also, is a matter of symbiosis".
-Under Aldo Leopold's land ethic, native predators, as crucial components of biotic communities, are considered important to conserve.
+Under Aldo Leopold's land ethic, native predators, as components of biotic communities, are considered important to conserve.

 The environmental philosopher J. Baird Callicott asserts that the implication of animal rights theory, namely that we should protect animals from predators, would "[n]ot only [result in] the (humane) eradication of predators destroy the community, it would destroy the species which are the intended beneficiaries of this misplaced morality.
 Many prey species depend upon predators to optimize their populations."
 Holmes Rolston III views predation as an essential natural process and driver of evolution, that is a "sad good" to be respected and valued.
 Ty Raterman, an environmentalist, has argued that predation is something that can be lamented without implying that we have an obligation to prevent it.

 The environmental ethicist William Lynn has argued that from a welfare perspective predation "is necessary for the well-being of predators and prey" and essential for the maintenance of the integrity of the ecological communities.
 Larry Rasmussen, a Christian environmental ethicist, has argued that predation is "not a pattern of morality we praise and advocate".